aibasel/pyperplan/README.rst

-This is pyperplan, a lightweight STRIPS planner written in Python.
+This is **pyperplan**, a lightweight STRIPS planner written in Python.

 It was developed during the planning practical course at Albert-Ludwigs-Universität Freiburg during the winter term 2010/2011 and is